0x7c13/Notepads/CONTRIBUTING.md

 * Make sure you installed "Windows 10 SDK (10.0.18362.0)" as well.
 * Open Notepads.sln with Visual Studio and set Solution Platform to x64(amd64).
 * Right click on the solution and click on "Restore NuGet Packages".
 * Now you should be able to build and run Notepads on your machine.
-If it failes, try close the solution and reopen it again.
+If it fails, try close the solution and reopen it again.

+# Additional Info:
+This is my first UWP project and I learn as I go.
+So, the code base is pathetic, and I am not using MVVM pattern as well.
+I am sorry if my code is hard for you to understand and I know there is a lot to improve.
+However, I am still proud that I managed to finish the whole project in a month, and have it released on Microsoft Store.
+For the upcoming months, I will put more effort on making it more reliable and yet easy to use.
+The philosophy is to create a text editor that easy to use, light weighted and yet stylish instead of creating another Notepad++ or VS Code in anyway.
+If you are looking for a code/programming editor, you might want to use VS Code instead.
+If you are looking for a lightweight text editor, you come to the right place.
+As I said, Notepads is here to help you do small things quicker and you should always install and use other editors that suit your need.